Model-robust standardization in stepped wedge cluster randomized trials: Model-robust standardization

 A natural extension of the linear mixed-effects model for binary and count outcomes in SW-CRT is the GLMM, which incorporates a link function to model the conditional mean of the outcome.
 Let \( \mu_{ijk} = \mathbb{E}[Y_{ijk} \mid \bm{X}_{ijk}, Z_{ij}, N_{ij}] \), and define regression model as:

 where \( \eta(\cdot) \) is a pre-specified link function, such as the logit for binary outcomes or the log link for count outcomes.
 The function \( g^{\#}(\cdot) \) could capture the contribution of covariates across multiple levels, including individual, cluster-period, and between-cluster summaries, along with cluster size and potential interactions with treatment.
-The random effect \(RE_{ij}\) captures between-cluster and cluster-period variability and can be specified under different correlation structures.
-For example, under a nested exchangeable structure, the random effect decomposes as \( RE_{ij} = \alpha_i + \gamma_{ij} \), where \( \alpha_i \sim \mathcal{N}(0, \tau_\alpha^2) \) and \( \gamma_{ij} \sim \mathcal{N}(0, \tau_\gamma^2) \) are assumed independent.
-To introduce temporal correlation, the cluster-period effect can be modeled as \( \gamma_{ij} \sim \mathcal{N}(0, \tau_\gamma^2 \widetilde{\bm{M}}) \), where \( \widetilde{\bm{M}} \) with an exponential decay correlation as in Section \ref{example1}.
-The parameter \(\eta^{\#}_j\) denotes the conditional treatment effect in period \(j\) on the link scale; however, due to the nonlinearity of the link function, it does not generally correspond to a marginal effect of interest such as a risk difference or relative risk.
+The random effect \(RE_{ij}\) captures between-cluster and cluster-period variability and can be specified just like those in Section \ref{example1}.
+The parameter \(\tau^{\#}_j\) denotes the conditional treatment effect in period \(j\) on the link function scale; however, due to the nonlinearity of the link function, it does not always correspond to a marginal effect of interest such as a risk difference or relative risk.
 To obtain the marginal cluster-period mean, the conditional expectation must be averaged over both the individual-level outcomes and the random effects:

 where \( \widehat{\theta}_{ijk} = \widehat{\beta}^{\#}_j + z \widehat{\tau}^{\#}_j + \widehat{g}^{\#}(\underline{\bm{X}}_{ij}, N_{ij}, z) \), and \( f(RE_{ij}) \) denotes the distribution of the random effect.
-Due to the nonlinearity of \( \eta(\cdot) \), this integral generally lacks a closed-form solution and is commonly approximated using adaptive Gaussian-Hermite quadrature or Monte Carlo integration.\citep{heagerty2000marginalized} Closed-form approximations are available for certain link functions.
+Due to the nonlinearity of \( \eta(\cdot) \), this integral generally lacks a closed-form solution and is commonly approximated using adaptive Gaussian-Hermite quadrature or Monte Carlo integration \citep{heagerty2000marginalized}.
+Closed-form approximations are available for certain link functions.
 For example, for the logit link, \citet{hedeker2018note} proposed the following approximation for nested exchangeable structure:

 where \(\text{expit}(x) = \exp(x)/\{1+\exp(x)\}\).
 For log-link models (e.g., Poisson or log-binomial regression), the marginal mean is approximated by: